digital-asset/daml-finance/README.md

 The implementation follows closely the papers [[1]](#1), [[2]](#2).

-To get started, look in the [test directory](./daml/Test) for examples how to create and lifecycle contracts.
+To get started, look in the [test directory](./test/daml/Test/FinancialContract.daml) for an example of how to create and lifecycle contracts.

 # Copyright & License